munkireport/warranty/README.md

 Remarks
 ---

-* The admin needs to update the warranty status
+* The admin needs to update the warranty status via the admin page
-* Only machines that are already in the
+* Only machines that are already in MunkiReport can be uploaded

+Table Schema
+---
+* purchase_date (string) Date in the following format: yyyy-mm-dd
+* end_date (string) Date in the following format: yyyy-mm-dd
+* status (string) One of the following strings:
+  * Supported
+  * Expired
+  * Limited Warranty
+  * Unknown
+  * AppleCare
+* est_mfg_date (string) Date in the following format: yyyy-mm-dd
+* icloud_logged_in (boolean) If the Mac has a user that is signed into iCloud, required for automated warranty lookups new in Big Sur